Wide Grip Pull Up

 Wide Grip Pull Up Benefits

-- Improves grip strength and overall upper body strength
+- Builds grip strength and shoulder stability

 Wide Grip Pull Up Muscles Worked

-- Latissimus dorsi
+- Latissimus dorsi (especially the upper fibers)

-- Trapezius
+- Trapezius (middle and lower)

 - Rhomboids

-- Biceps brachii
+- Biceps brachii (less than standard pull-up)

 Wide Grip Pull Up Variations & Alternatives

-- Weighted Pull Up
+- Weighted Pull-Up

-- Commando Pull Up
+- Commando Pull-Up